platformer/typst-algorithms/README.md

 *   `strong-keywords`: `boolean` &mdash; Whether to strongly emphasize keywords.

 *   `keywords`: `array` &mdash; List of terms to receive strong emphasis.
 Elements must be `string` values.
 Ignored if `strong-keywords` is `false`.

+    The default list of keywords is stored in `_algo-default-keywords`.
+This list contains the following terms:

+    ```
+    ("if", "else", "then", "while", "for",
+    "repeat", "do", "until", ":", "end",
+    "and", "or", "not", "in", "to",
+    "down", "let", "return", "goto")
+    ```

+    Note that for each of the above terms, `algo-default-keywords` also contains the uppercase form of the term (e.g. "for" and "For").

 *   `comment-prefix`: `content` &mdash; What to prepend comments with.